-Even after figuring out the correct amount to keep in stock, you’ll still need to execute the proper flow.
-But it’s not only about the timely movement of the physical goods from your suppliers in, say, Asia to your stores all over the United States.
-It’s also about managing the vast amount of information associated with those goods to keep it moving to the next node—even before it gets there.
+Even after figuring out the correct amount to keep in stock you’ll still need to execute the proper flow.
+But it’s not only about the timely movement of the physical goods from your suppliers in Asia to your stores all over the U.S. It’s also about managing the vast amount of information associated with those goods in order to keep it moving to the next node—even before it gets there.

 Inventory optimization tools have been gaining ground as companies seek to evaluate their entire network and determine the best inventory policies for each product at each node in their supply chain.
 These are typically stand-alone software tools that use data from WMS and ERP systems.

 “These optimization tools take into account demand variability, supply variability, and replenishment parameters to determine how much inventory to hold in order to guard against that variability,” says Dave Wheeler, principal of supply chain services for consulting firm St. Onge.

 Aman Sapra, senior project manager of inventory and supply chain strategy at St. Onge, attributes the increasing popularity of these tools to the realization by more companies that the transactional systems running their DCs do not provide enough cutting-edge optimization capabilities.

 However, Sapra cautions against optimization tools that are simply “great analysis, smart math monsters.”